rxcle/rxindi-support/help.md

 Note that an `ACTION` by itself is always executed, it has no condition of its own.
 In order to make it conditional (or run multiple times) place it after an `IF` or `LOOP` statement.

 ### Styling actions
 The styling type actions all take an action type argument, which is the (exact) name of the style you want to apply to the respective item.
 The referenced style name must exist in the template document.
-If no style name is given then the current style is _removed_ from the target item and the document default style is applied instead.
+If no style name is given, then the current style is _removed_ from the target item and the document default style is applied instead.

 For the object style action `ostyle` either the Object Style of the target frame is changed, or the Object Style of the current frame.

 The text style actions `cstyle` and `pstyle` can either target a particular frame, which will change the Character/Paragraph Style of that frame.
-If no target is given then the style of the paragraph that the statement is in is changed for `pstyle`.
+If no target is given, then the style of the paragraph that the statement is in is changed for `pstyle`.
 For `cstyle` the current character style for new content _following it_ (e.g. via `OUTPUT`) is changed, existing text is not changed.

 For the table style actions `tstyle`, `tcstyle`, `tcrstyle` and `tccstyle`, the statement itself must be placed in the cell that is in the (part of) the table of which the style is to be changed.
 The target argument for `ACTION` cannot be used with these action types.
 All table style change actions can freely be mixed within the same table.